 Seeing centipedes in Arizona or other similar climates is a common occurrence – albeit not always a fun one in your house.
 For the most part, humans and centipedes tend to avoid each other, but when centipedes are nearby or in your home, it can be worrisome – especially if you’re wondering if centipedes are poisonous.

-To keep you best-educated about centipedes, we’ll go over:
+To keep you best educated about centipedes, we’ll go over the following:

 - Are house centipedes poisonous?